 - Monitoring: It is the last phase of the DevOps life cycle.
 In this phase, the operation team will take care of the inappropriate system and finding bugs found in production.

-There are following DevOps principal:
+There are following DevOps principal are as follow:

 Customer-Centric Action: DevOps team must take customer-centric action for that they should constantly invest in products and services.